NOTE: ORIGINALLY PUBLISHED IN 2010

 Buying music helps the people who made it.
 Many people justify their free downloads by saying, “The band doesn’t get that much of the money anyway.”
 Right.
 The band doesn’t get that much of the money.
 But there are a lot more people putting their work into a record.
 The songwriters, backup singers, musicians, audio engineers, mix artists, arrangers, and producers all make money, too.
 You’d be right in thinking the record company makes most of the profit off a record.
 And who do you think pays all those other guys?
 The record company.
 Duh.

-Buying music helps other people too.
+Buying music helps people who love music.
 You know the people who own stores like Hasting’s and F.Y.E?
 Buying music helps them stay in business.
 Most independent record stores are locally owned and operated.
 Buying music helps them.
 Buying music helps the people who own the store, the people who work at the store and the people who shop at the store.
 If you like stores, buy from them.

 3. Buying music backs you up.